securitytxt/security-txt/draft-foudil-securitytxt.md

 extensibility is provided via an IANA registry for fields as defined in {{registry}}.
 Any fields registered via that process MUST be considered optional.
-To encourage extensibility and interoperability, implementors MUST ignore any fields they do not explicitly support.
+To encourage extensibility and interoperability, researchers MUST ignore any fields they do not explicitly support.

 In general, implementors should "be conservative in what you do, be liberal in what you accept from others" (as per {{?RFC0793}}).